Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Can I Let My Dog Lick Its Own Wounds?

-It’s not a good idea to let your dog lick their wounds, just as it isn’t a good idea to let them lick yours.
-Not only can your dog transfer bacteria into their own wounds and cause infection, but they can also over-lick.
+It's not recommended to let your dog lick their wounds, just as it isn't a good idea to let them lick yours.
+Not only can your dog introduce oral bacteria into their own wounds and increase the risk of infection, but they can also over-lick.

-Dogs often over-lick their wounds and cause a lick granuloma, which is an abundance of sore, scarred skin.
-Excessively licking a wound can also cause wound breakdown and significantly delay healing.
-In the most severe cases, dogs can tear up the wound and cause enough damage that they self-amputate.
+Dogs often over-lick their wounds and cause a lick granuloma, which is an area of chronically inflamed, thickened, and damaged skin.
+Excessively licking a wound can also cause wound breakdown and significantly delay healing, worsening tissue damage.
+In rare but severe cases, dogs can tear up the wound and cause enough damage that they self-amputate digits or tail tissue.

 How Can I Stop My Dog From Licking Its Wounds?

-Many methods are used to stop a dog from licking its wounds, the most common being an Elizabethan (or ‘E’) collar.
-Vets often give Elizabethan collars after surgeries or procedures, and they are a simple but effective way of preventing dogs from reaching their wounds.
-Elizabethan collars are plastic cones that fit over a dog’s head and don’t allow them to reach around or down to their bodies.
+Many methods are used to stop a dog from licking its wounds, the most common being an Elizabethan (or 'E') collar.
+Vets often recommend Elizabethan collars after surgeries or procedures, and they are a simple but effective way of preventing dogs from reaching their wounds.
+Elizabethan collars are protective cones usually made of plastic or soft material that fit over a dog's head and don't allow them to reach around or down to their bodies.

-Other collars are available, such as inflatable collars that fit around the neck, which act the same as Elizabethan collars but provide more freedom.
-Pet shirts, baby clothes, and t-shirts can also be used, which cover the dog’s body and prevent them from reaching wounds, but they can be less effective at stopping persistent lickers!
+Other collars are available, such as inflatable recovery collars that fit around the neck, which act similarly to Elizabethan collars but may provide greater comfort and mobility for some dogs.
+Pet shirts, baby clothes, and t-shirts can also be used, which cover the dog's body and prevent them from reaching wounds, but they can be less effective at stopping persistent or anxious lickers!

 Image By: Iryna Kalamurza, Shutterstock